roryquennev/Elk-Stack-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook (.yml) file to /etc/ansible
 - Update the hosts file (same directory) to include the virtual machines by their internal IP and their respective server grouping
   - This can be done by running the following command: nano /etc/ansible/hosts

     ![hosts](Images/hosts.PNG)

     *This will aid in specifying which machine to install the ELK server on versus the machines that will require Filebeat, Metricbeat and the DVWA.
 Meanwhile, Adding 'ansible_python_interpreter=/user/bin/python3' will allow Ansible to detect the use of Python 3!

+- Run the playbooks and update the corresponding configuration file (where relevant), in the order listed above.
+  - The playbooks can be run with the following command: ansible-playbook /etc/ansible/[playbookfile]
-- Run the playbook, and navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana (Kibana) to check that the installation worked as expected.
+- Following successful installation of playbooks, navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana to check that the installation worked as expected.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._